Words and terms used in the world of From The Waters.

 A tourist trap town in Kophiekon.

-The jiel is the official currency of Barteid.
+The Barteidian Jiel is the official currency of Barteid.
 It is subdivided into stens.
 The currency symbol is J for example: J20.00.
 In Barteid only physical currency is used.

 Plural jillies.
 An Ephillion creature similar to a donkey.
 Quite rare.